emendir/BrenthyAndWalytis/walytis_beta_changes.md

 - Walytis: get rid of DBMS?

 - migrate from `datetime.utcnow()` to datetime.now(UTC)
+- `join_blockchain_from_zip`: is `blockchain_id` parameter redundant?

 ## General
 - remove all code marked with comments of BACKWARDS COMPATIBILITY

+- Blockchain ID: Make it more verifiable - the IPFS CID of the last geneis Block?